cs573-24s/a3-Experiment/README.md

 # Study Protocol

-We use D3 objects for the creation of four different graphs, bar chart, stacked chart, bubble and packed circle, where the first two are similar and the last two are similar, making it easier to compare and analyze the data at a later stage.
+We use D3 objects for the creation of four different graphs, bar chart, stacked bar chart, bubble chart and packed circle chart, where the first two are similar and the last two are similar, making it easier to compare and analyze the data at a later stage.
 We connect the four charts to revisit developments.

 We used 5 questions for each chart, for a total of 20 questions.
 A total of 20 participants were enrolled in the trial.